Love Makes the Difference…

 Free-est of the Free Range™

 Applies to Happy Egg hens only!
 Our farms each have over 8 acres of pasture for our hens to enjoy outdoors every day.
 Because Free-est of the Free Range™ is about more than just space, after laying their morning eggs, the hens venture outside to forage, perch, dust bathe and stretch their wings.
 Our barns are lined with 6 foot openings called “pop holes,” which make it easy for our hens to come and go.

 Standard Free Range

-Cage-free hens do not live inside a wire cage, but this does not mean that they go outside — or even that their conditions are cruelty-free.
-Cage-free permits just 1.5 square feet of space per bird, typically inside of a barn.
-There is no guarantee of the ability to engage in natural behaviors, and they live their whole lives inside of a building.
+Cage-free hens do not live inside wire cages, but they never go outside.
+Cage-free permits just 1.5 square feet of space per bird and always inside the barn.
+There is little ability to engage in natural behaviors.

 Unless the packaging says otherwise, you are mostly likely buying eggs from caged hens.
 These hens spend their entire lives indoors in overcrowded wire cages without even enough space to stretch their wings.
 Unfortunately, most of the eggs farmed in the US still come from caged hens.